rtreacy87/nvim/README.md

 - Optional but recommended: A [Nerd Font](https://www.nerdfonts.com/) for icons
 - For Python development: Node.js (for pyright language server)

-For detailed installation instructions for Neovim and its dependencies, refer to the [kickstart.nvim documentation](https://github.com/nvim-lua/kickstart.nvim).
+For detailed installation instructions for Neovim and its dependencies, refer to our [Neovim Installation Guide](wikis/neovim-installation-wiki/README.md) which covers all major platforms.

 ## Keymaps and Features Guide